Dhimmi: Hindus and Buddhists

-By the 10th century, the Turks of Central Asia had invaded the Indic plains, and spread Islam in Northwestern parts of India.
+By the 10th century, the Turks of Central Asia had invaded the Indo-Gangetic plains, and spread Islam in Northwestern parts of India.
 At the end of the 12th century, the Muslims advanced quickly into the Ganges Plain.
-In one decade, a Muslim army led by Turkic slaves consolidated resistance around Lahore and brought northern India, as far as Bengal, under Muslim rule.
+In one decade, a Muslim army led by Turkic slaves consolidated resistance around Lahore (Punjab) and brought today's northern India, as far as Bengal, under Muslim rule.
 From these Turkic slaves would come sultans, including the founder of the sultanate of Delhi.
 By the 15th century, major parts of Northern India was ruled by Muslim rulers, mostly descended from invaders.
 In the 16th century, India came under the influence of the Mughals.
 Babur, the first ruler of the Mughal empire, established a foothold in the north which paved the way for further expansion by his successors.

 Restrictions

 There were a number of restrictions on dhimmis.
 In a modern sense the dhimmis would be described as second-class citizens.
 According to historian Marshall Hodgson, from very early times Muslim rulers would very often humiliate and punish dhimmis (usually Christians or Jews that refused to convert to Islam).
 It was official policy that dhimmis should “feel inferior and to know ‘their place".

 Although dhimmis were allowed to perform their religious rituals, they were obliged to do so in a manner not conspicuous to Muslims.
 Loud prayers were forbidden, as were the ringing of church bells and the blowing of the shofar.
 They were also not allowed to build or repair churches and synagogues without Muslim consent.
 Moreover, dhimmis were not allowed to seek converts among Muslims.
-In the Mamluk Egypt, where non-Mamluk Muslims were not allowed to ride horses and camels, dhimmis were prohibited even from riding donkeys inside cities.
+In Mamluk Egypt, where non-Mamluk Muslims were not allowed to ride horses and camels, dhimmis were prohibited even from riding donkeys inside cities.
 Sometimes, Muslim rulers issued regulations requiring dhimmis to attach distinctive signs to their houses.

 Most of the restrictions were social and symbolic in nature, and a pattern of stricter, then more lax, enforcement developed over time.
-The major financial disabilities of the dhimmi were the jizya poll tax and the fact dhimmis and Muslims could not inherit from each other.
+The major financial disabilities of the dhimmi were the jizya, poll tax and the fact dhimmis and Muslims could not inherit from each other.
 That would create an incentive to convert if someone from the family had already converted.
 Ira M. Lapidus states that the "payment of the poll tax seems to have been regular, but other obligations were inconsistently enforced and did not prevent many non-Muslims from being important political, business, and scholarly figures.
 In the late ninth and early tenth centuries, Jewish bankers and financiers were important at the 'Abbasid court."
 The jurists and scholars of Islamic sharia law called for humane treatment of the dhimmis.

 A Muslim man may marry a Jewish or Christian dhimmī woman, who may keep her own religion (though her children were automatically considered Muslims and had to be raised as such), but a Muslim woman cannot marry a dhimmī man unless he converts to Islam.
 Dhimmīs are prohibited from converting Muslims under severe penalties, while Muslims are encouraged to convert dhimmīs.